Vishnu Sahasranama: Interpretations alluding to the power of God in controlling karma

 Many names in the Vishnu Sahasranama allude to the power of God in controlling karma.
 For example, the 135th name, Dharmadhyaksha, is interpreted by Sankara as, "One who directly sees the merits (Dharma) and demerits (Adharma), of beings by bestowing their due rewards on them."
 Other names of Vishnu alluding to this nature of God are Bhavanah, the 32nd name, Vidhata, the 44th name, Apramattah, the 325th name, Sthanadah, the 387th name and Srivibhavanah, the 609th name.
 Bhavanah, according to Sankara's interpretation, means "One who generates the fruits of Karmas of all Jivas for them to enjoy."
 The Brahma Sutra (3.2.28) "Phalmatah upapatteh" speaks of the Lord's function as the bestower of the fruits of all actions of the jivas.

-General thoughts

-Sections from Swami Tapasyananda's translation of the concluding verses of Vishnu Sahasranama, state the following: "Nothing evil or inauspicious will befall a man here or hereafter who daily hears or repeats these names."
-That comment is noteworthy.
-King Nahusha, a once righteous king, ancestor of Yudhishthira, after performing a hundred Ashwamedha sacrifices, became king of devas, but was later expelled from Svarga or heaven due to a curse by the great sage Agastya due to his pride and arrogance and became a python for thousands of years.
-In the commentary to this sloka Sankara states that a fall akin to that of king Nahusha will not happen to that devotee who recites Vishnu Sahasranama daily.

 Commentaries

 The Vishnu Sahasranama has been the subject of numerous commentaries: